 “Nobody needs all of their nest eggs on the day they retire, so why would you have 20 percent (or less) of your investments in stocks on the day you retire?, asks Wilson.
 “Retirees have a long horizon and will need to have some stocks to keep ahead of taxes and inflation.”

-Wilson recommends using a target date fund that’s 10-15 years longer than when you expected to retire, because it will have a greater allocation to stocks.
+Wilson recommends using a target-date fund that’s 10-15 years longer than when you expect to retire, because it will have a greater allocation to stocks.
 For example, if you would normally take a 2040 target-date fund, consider a 2050 or 2055 one instead.
 The extra years on the fund should help you generate a higher return and better maintain your standard of living.